softwaresecured/burp-testcase/README.md

 ### The testcase is comprised of the following:
 - A simple java extension called `BurpInjector.java` which returns 1 insertion point
-- tasecase-92.py which is a python application that contains 1 command injection ( runs on linux )
+- `tasecase-92.py` which is a python application that contains 1 command injection ( runs on linux )
-- A bcheck that tests for one command injection type using a collaborator server to validate the result
+- `test.bcheck` which is a BCheck that tests for one command injection type using a collaborator server to validate the result

 ### Observations:
 - This issue is not specific to BChecks or collaborator verified payloads